David Habib

-David Habib (born 16 March 1961) is French politician who has served as a member of the National Assembly for Pyrénées-Atlantiques's 3rd constituency since 2002.
-A member of the Socialist Party, Habib was the vice-president of the National Assembly from October of 2019 to June of 2022.
+David Habib (born 16 March 1961) is a French politician who has served as a member of the National Assembly for Pyrénées-Atlantiques's 3rd constituency since 2002.
+A member of the Socialist Party, Habib was the vice-president of the National Assembly from October 2019 to June 2022.
 He also served as mayor of Mourenx from 1995 to 2014 and general councillor of Pyrénées-Atlantiques from 1992 to 2002.

 Early life and education

 David Habib was born to a family of Tunisian Jews in Paris, France on 16 March 1961.
 When he was six months old, his father moved the family to Pau, Pyrénées-Atlantiques for career-related reasons.
 Habib attended Sciences Po Bordeaux, graduating in 1983.

 Political career

 Habib began his political career on the municipal council of Mourenx, Pyrénées-Atlantiques, to which he was elected in the 1989 French municipal elections.
 He was then appointed deputy mayor by the town's Communist mayor André Cazetien.
-In March of 1992, Habib was elected to the General Council of Pyrénées-Atlantiques, representing the Canton of Lagord.
+In March 1992, Habib was elected to the General Council of Pyrénées-Atlantiques, representing the Canton of Lagord.
 This was followed by his election as mayor of Mourenx in the 1995 municipal elections.
 Habib was re-elected as general councillor in the 2001 municipal elections and became president of the community of communes of Lacq in 2002.

-Habib entered national politics in the 2002 French legislative elections, where he was elected member of the National Assembly for Pyrénées-Atlantiques's 3rd constituency.
+Habib entered national politics in the 2002 French legislative elections, where he was elected to the National Assembly for Pyrénées-Atlantiques's 3rd constituency.
 As a deputy, he joined the Socialist group.
 Habib then resigned from the general council of Pyrénées-Atlantiques in accordance with the law on the accumulation of political mandates.

 Habib was re-elected to the National Assembly in the 2007 and 2012 legislative elections as well as the mayoralty of Mourenx in the 2008 municipal elections.
-In March of 2014, he announced his candidacy for mayor of Pau at the head of a united electoral list of major left-wing parties.
+In March 2014, he announced his candidacy for mayor of Pau at the head of a united electoral list of major left-wing parties.
 Habib was defeated in the second round of the 2014 municipal elections, winning 37% of the vote against François Bayrou's 63%.
-Nevertheless, the Socialist did gain a seat on city's municipal council, but resigned several months later to run in a municipal by-election in Sarpourenx on 21 June 2015.
-He was successfully elected to the city's municipal council and has served there since.
+Nevertheless, the Socialist did gain a seat on the city's municipal council, but resigned several months later to run in a municipal by-election in Sarpourenx on 21 June 2015.
+He was elected to the city's municipal council and has served there since.